-Primary Care Physician (also called Primary Care Provider, PCP or provider): A doctor that provides and coordinates general healthcare services for patients.
+Primary Care Physician / Primary Care Provider / PCP/ Provider: A doctor that provides and coordinates general healthcare services for patients.
+Refer to Chapter 3 for more information.

-Prior authorization (PA) (also called preauthorization): An approval from Aetna Better Health Premier Plan you must get before you can get a specific service or drug or use an out-of-network provider.
+Prior authorization (PA) / Preauthorization: An approval from Aetna Better Health Premier Plan you must get before you can get a specific service or drug or use an out-of-network provider.
 Aetna Better Health Premier Plan may not cover the service or drug if you don't get approval.
+Refer to Chapter 3 for more information.